-The Elecsys Anti-Müllerian Hormone from Roche is proving to be an accurate marker of female fertility
+The Elecsys Anti-Müllerian Hormone or AMH Test from Roche is proving to be an accurate marker of female fertility.

 The age of the woman has traditionally been a good indicator of egg quantity and quality, as egg numbers steadily decline from the time of puberty and this decline accelerates from around the age of 37.

 FSH or follicle-stimulating hormone testing has been a popular test for ovarian reserve for many years as FSH is instrumental in the production, growth and maturing of the follicles in the ovaries.
 Antral follicle count (AFC) testing with transvaginal sonography is also considered to be a good tool for determining the ovarian reserve.

 However, a relatively new test called the antimüllerian hormone or AMH test is proving to be a particularly accurate marker of female fertility and reproductive lifespan.

 The Elecsys® Anti-Müllerian Hormone (AMH test) from leading biotech company Roche was launched last year and has been shown to be a superior indicator of ovarian reserve compared to the FSH and oestradiol tests, the latter of which measures the amount of oestradiol, a form of the hormone oestrogen, in your blood.

 AMH is a hormone which is produced by the granulosa cells of the developing antral and preantral follicles (or egg sacks) in the ovaries.
 Its production is highest when the follicles are less than 4mm in diameter.
 As the follicles continue to grow, production decreases and then stops.